-Lots of readers ask me whether they could benefit from the probiotic features of kefir while staying vegan?
-The short answer is: yes!
+Lots of readers ask me whether they could benefit from the probiotic features of Kefir while staying vegan?
+The short answer is: it depends!

-The first solution here is water kefir.
-Both the water kefir grains and all ingredients used to prepare it are vegan.
-Additionally, non-dairy kinds of milk are also available for making non-dairy alternatives to milk kefir.
+The other solution here is water Kefir.
+Both the water Kefir grains and all ingredients used to prepare water Kefir are vegan.

 Kefir grains need lactose.

-Don’t worry that your kefir may become too sweet.
-The bacteria in kefir will metabolize your sugar and convert it into acids.
-Once your kefir is fermented, it will no longer taste sweet.
+Don’t worry that your Kefir may become too sweet.
+The bacteria in Kefir will metabolize your sugar and convert it into acids.
+Once your Kefir gets fermented, it will no longer taste sweet.

 Most of the non-dairy replacements of natural milk are made of different kinds of nuts.

 Soy milk, coconut milk, almond milk, cashews milk, and even rice milk or oat milk can be used, and the drinks obtained from these non-dairy kinds of milk could be even thicker and more delicious than the “standard” Kefir drink made of cow or goat milk.

 Some types of nut milk even have additional nutritional benefits.
 For instance, Kefir made from cashew or almond milk contains more protein than natural milk, This results in a thicker texture, similar to Greek or Bulgarian yogurts.

 Additionally, cashews are rich in proanthocyanidin, a type of polyphenol that is a powerful antioxidant with anti-inflammatory properties, also known to inhibit tumors and stop cancer cells from spreading.